Please also visit the Sustainable Columbia site for a range of conservation related topics.

 Tips on Buying and Using Equipment

-If you're using old computers, mobile devices, and printers, keep in mind that they probably use more electricity than more recently made equipment.
+If you're using old computers, mobile devices, and printers, they may very well use more electricity than more recently made equipment.
 When upgrading look for products with an Energy Star, and make sure you're disposing of old equipment responsibly including recycling when possible.
-Equipment that has accessed or stored certain types of data must also be sure to comply with the Columbia Sanitization and Disposal policy.
+IMPORTANT: Equipment that has accessed or stored certain types of data must comply with the Columbia Sanitization and Disposal policy to securely remove information.

 Use Power Saving settings on your computer and devices to save money and energy, and turn off printers or other equipment when it's not needed.
-Before shutting down workforce systems please check with your supervisor or IT staff to make sure equipment isn't scheduled to receive updates during off-times.
+Before shutting down workforce systems please check with your supervisor or IT staff to make sure equipment isn't scheduled to receive updates outside of normal working hours.

 | TOP |